mozilla/wpt-sync/README.md

 You may not need to do this at all on mac.

-__Note__ that replacing the default entrypoint means that you're nolonger running the `start_wptsync.sh` script at container start-up and therefore some configuration may be missing or incomplete.
+__Note__ that replacing the default entry point means that you're no longer running the `start_wptsync.sh` script at container start-up and therefore some configuration may be missing or incomplete.
 For example, the Dockerfile (build-time) doesn't set up any credentials; instead, credentials are only set up in the container at run-time with the above-mentioned script.